My whole plan in doing this website is to write the book I wish someone would have handed me when I started.

 I can’t tell you how many letters I got asking how much I spent altogether.
 That’s a complicated question, and not just because of the adding.
 Figuring in hidden costs changes my totals, and will affect your own totals.

-Well, having sid that, here’s the answer, and it even surprised me when I figured it up.
+Well, having said that, here’s the answer, and it even surprised me when I figured it up.

-Do not use my figures to estimate your own costs!
+Do not use my 1995 costs to estimate your own costs!
+Many of these things are now covered by insurance.

 |Hair loss drugs||900|